What the pelvic floor has to do after childbirth

 - Avoid constipation because straining puts a lot of pressure on the pelvic floor

-When you should seek timely assessment
+When you should get assessed promptly

 You do not have to wait until something becomes unbearable.
 Early assessment often saves months.
 This is especially true if your daily life is limited or you feel things are getting worse.

-Assessment is sensible if
+Assessment is advisable if

 - you notice a clear bulge or a strong foreign-body sensation